 Our National Sidewalk Counseling Symposium is an annual conference meant to promote quality sidewalk counseling anywhere in the world.
 It is open to any pro-lifer interested in sidewalk counseling, whether you are a beginner or have been sidewalk counseling for decades.
 It includes inspiring general sessions, informative workshops, prayer and worship, and great fellowship and networking.
 Past symposium speakers have included Joe and Ann Scheidler, Fr.
 Frank Pavone, Eric Scheidler, Rev. Walter Hoye, Fr.
 Terry Gensemer, John Jakubczyk, David Bereit, Shawn Carney, Thomas Brejcha and Brian Gibson, along with many other expert sidewalk counselors and advocates —Brian Westbrook, Chris Slattery, Edmund Miller, Alicia Wong, Michele Herzog, Rev. Brian Walker and Debra Braun.

-Our Sixth Annual Sidewalk Counseling Symposium will be in Staten Island, New York on August 12 & 13, 2016.
-Please visit our Events Calendar for more details.
+Our Sixth Annual National Sidewalk Counseling Symposium will be in Staten Island, New York on August 12 & 13, 2016.
+Please view the printable flyer below for event details, registration and hotel information or visit our Events Calendar.

 “The presenters were all fantastic!”
 “Very informative and helpful” “All of the speakers were informative, I really enjoyed the symposium and I am coming back next year.”
 “The symposium was a great experience for me and I will do anything to spread all of the information I got here to others.”
 “Thoroughly enjoyed it” –2015 attendees

 “What a tremendous blessing to meet and hear the wisdom of the top pro-life leaders in the country!
 It was also a great opportunity to meet sidewalk counselors from several other states!” —Mary Ann Vann, Birmingham Sidewalk Counselor